Findings

 Gemini 2.5 Flash was the top-performing model in this evaluation.
 It received the highest human-rated scores across key dimensions and also showed more consistency between English and non-English outputs, making it not only the most providing of practical ifnormaytion and accurate but also the most linguistically reliable model in the group.

 In contrast, Mistral Small was the weakest performer.
 It received the lowest average human scores across all evaluation criteria and showd the widest disparity between English and native-language performance.
 Mistral’s performance issues were further compounded by severe slowdowns: response generation in non-English languages was slower, sometimes even resulting in time-outs or incomplete outputs.
-These failures occasionally prevented both human evaluators and the LLM-as-a-Judge system from completing assessments.
+These failures occasionally prevented both human evaluators and the LLM-as-a-Judge system from completing assessments (here is the screenshot example).

 Across all models, generation speed followed a clear pattern: responses in native languages took substantially longer than those in English.
+This likely occurs for technical and resource-related reasons, such as heavier tokenization overhead in non-English scripts, less optimized decoding paths, and lower infrastructure prioritization for languages with smaller user demand.
 This slowdown underscores a critical accessibility and equity issue: non-English users face slower response times and, in some cases, incomplete outputs.
+Recognizing and addressing these factors is important for LLM developers to reduce language-based performance gaps.

 Part 2: Thematic Analysis of Safety and Quality Failures